mnru/hee/README.md

 ## Typing Rules

-Each rule corresponds to one of expressions forms
+Each rule corresponds to one of the syntactical forms for terms

     T-EMPTY   -----------